pmsoftware/odietamo/docs/Demo1StepByStep.rst

 Examine the SVN working copy.
 You'll find a new directory containing files for the new the project container object, the default project folder, the package we created, and the default marker groups created by ODI.
 These files have are not yet being tracked by the SVN working copy.

 Also, if you examine the ODI job logs, in the ODI Operator UI, you'll find that only the additions and changes applied to the ODI repository, via the Designer UI, *since* we populated the ODI repository from the SVN repository, were exported by the *flush* operation.
 The *flush* operation is *incremental*.
-In other words, it exports object that have been created or changed since the previous *flush* operation or installation of the OdiScm repository components.
+In other words, it exports object that have been created or changed since the previous *flush* operation or installation of the ODI-SCM repository components.

 Next, add the newly exported files to, then check the status of, the SVN working copy.
 From the command prompt::